Skip to content

 Returns: (True, diff_path)

-Tracking: Appends a proposal COMMITS entry to the project file.
+Tracking: Appends a proposal STITCHES entry to the project file.
 Bead lifecycle and plan handling are skipped because proposals don't represent landed changes.
 Runtime AGENT and MACHINE commit tags are also skipped because no VCS commit is created.

 Pull Request (#pr)